George Beurling: Joining the RAF

-The same repeated itself on 3rd May, when he spotted a lone Focke-Wulf Fw 190, and broke from the flight to pursue it.
+The same repeated itself on 3 May, when he spotted a lone Focke-Wulf Fw 190, and broke from the flight to pursue it.
 Beurling made a climbing turn to port, following S/Ldr Feeʼs lead.
 Looking down, he saw an Fw 190 attacking a Spitfire below him, which he believed was 41 Squadronʼs Yellow Section.
-He half-rolled onto the FWʼs tail, being noticed by the target plane, which broke away and dove steeply for the French coast.
+He half-rolled onto the FWʼs tail, being noticed by the target plane, which broke away and dived steeply for the French coast.
 Beurling went after it and closed to between 300 and 350 yards, where he opened fire with both cannons and machine guns using 120 cannon shells and 480 MG rounds.
 Pieces of the Fw 190 dislodged from the starboard side of the fuselage, which was followed by an explosion near the cockpit in a large orange flash.
-The aircraft then dove vertically in a crash toward the coast, while George remained at 17,000 feet and orbited the area.
+The aircraft then dived vertically in a crash toward the coast, while George remained at 17,000 feet and orbited the area.
 Beurling then regrouped with friendly aircraft, but as he did not witness its final fate claimed the Fw 190 probably destroyed 2-3 mi off Cap Gris Nez at approximately 12:00.

 On this occasion, Beurling was reprimanded for attacking a target without permission, and became unpopular with his superiors and fellow pilots.
 As Red 4, finding himself alone in the sky, he made his way back across the Channel, joining up with Sgt Appleton mid-way.
 Counting all claims together, after Group revision, 3–1–2 Fw 190s were credited to the RAF FC pilots.
 These claims are disputed.

 When another pilot was posted overseas, Beurling offered to take his place.
 Ordered to board a ship, he did not know his destination until the vessel reached Gibraltar.
 He was destined for No. 249 Squadron RAF, at Malta.